snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 ![event specification id](images/ts-id.png)

-Then you should add this ID to your `snowtype.config.json`, `snowtype.config.js`, or `snowtype.config.ts` `eventSpecificationIds` array.
+Then you should add this ID to your configuration file `eventSpecificationIds` array.

 ### Data Structures